thelindr/adress-api/README.md

 ### :boom: Success!

-After completing this assignment you should be comfortable with how to find and use external React libraries you find online.
-You should also get a little practice using array functions to select and clean data.
-Hopefully you'll have a little insight into what WebSockets can do, too!
+After completing this assignment your should have tried a little Node.js and Express and have more knowlege about how servers and API's work.

 ---

 ### :runner: Stretch Goals

-Stretch goals for this project are entirely up to you, and depend very much on what library you chose.
-Try to find something challenging to implement using the library, or find a new library to set up!

-Also, a great stretch goal would be to read up on WebSockets and to try to understand the code in code/src/gdax-websocket.js.
+Done with the main task?
+Try some of the above suggestions or make something up yourself.

+1. Add on a frontend so that you can search for a specifik person.
+1. Add on more info about the persons.
+1. Add error handling so that you can search with capitlized searches, all caps in the aearches and still find the correct person.